nasuni-labs/nasuni-mcp-desktop/README.md

 * One or more Nasuni SMB shares accessible to you on your local desktop
 * Claude Desktop

-### Install DXT file in Claude Desktop
+### Install Extension in Claude Desktop

-* Locate the file *nasuni-mcp-desktop.dxt* in this repo.
-Download and install it in Claude Desktop [DXT package](nasuni-mcp-server.dxt)
+* Download the file *nasuni-mcp-desktop-solution.dxt* from this repo.
+[DXT package](nasuni-mcp-desktop-solution.dxt)
-	* Settings -> Extensions -> Advanced settings -> Extension Developer -> Install Extension
+	* Install it in Claude Desktop: Settings -> Extensions -> Advanced settings -> Extension Developer -> Install Extension

 ### Manual install